Parents: We Need to Talk

 I’m talking about child sexual abuse.

 I know.
 It’s difficult to imagine.
 You probably don’t want to think about it.
 I understand.

-But adults who sexually assault children want us to feel so uncomfortable thinking about it, so we look the other way and pretend that it does not exist.
+But adults who sexually abuse children want us to feel so uncomfortable thinking about it, so we look the other way and pretend that it does not exist.
 In fact, they’re counting on it!

 So, let’s talk about it, so we can prevent it.
 I know how hard this is.
 But you are not alone — I will help you.